 Reduce your grass area enough to allow hand-powered reel mowing.
 It will provide you with a good cardiovascular workout without gym fees or air and noise pollution.
 In surrounding yard areas, create a Vineyard meadow for native grasses and wildflowers that will sustain butterflies, bees, and lightning bugs.
 Mow your meadow only once a year, in early May, to eliminate encroaching woody plants.
 Replace other lawn areas with native bushes and trees, a vegetable garden, and fern and moss beds for shady places.
 Plant groundcovers on steep slopes where mowing is dangerous.
 If the above steps seem too extreme for you, reduce your lawn gradually; simply mow a few less rows each year.
+A 1/2 acre lawn in New England produces over 3 tons or 260 black garbage bags of grass clippings each year.

 Step 4- LET THE CLIPPINGS FALL WHERE THEY MAY